juliandnl/udacity/README.md

 # Disaster Response Pipeline Project

+In order to use the project, you have to execute the following three steps.
+In the first one you clean the data, then build the model and thirdly you launch the flask service.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.